Mastering the Rockefeller Habits to Scale Up your business

-There’s a reason why I rate the Rockefeller Habits.
+There’s a reason why I rate Mastering the Rockefeller Habits.
 I’ve seen first-hand the difference they make to businesses.
 It’s no exaggeration to say they changed my life.
+Thank you, Verne Harnish.

-I was blown away by their ability to focus on the things that mattered.
+I was blown away by how using the Mastering the Rockefeller Habits allowed us to focus on the things that mattered.
 So much so, that I went on to use them as MD of both IT Lab and Peer 1.
 In both companies, they were instrumental in our rapid, sustained growth.
 Now, I use them as the basis of my coaching practice, introducing clients to the tools that I found worked so well for me.

 It’s important to remember that the Rockefeller Habits are an execution framework so there are certain things to work out before you start.
 Your strategy, cash flow and core customer amongst others.
 But if you’ve defined these well, the Rockefeller Habits will give you practical ways to realise your ambitions.

-Often, my clients have some Rockefeller Habits in place already.
+Often, my client’s executive team have some Rockefeller Habits in place already.
 However, their true power comes from mastering them all successfully.
 By working our way through, I can assess which Habit is likely to have the biggest impact on the business.
 This can then be the priority for the first quarter, providing a great way to prioritise and review activity.

 So what are the Rockefeller Habits?